 - The introduction of regulated trading platforms.
 Neither of these existed before, but they are now emerging as essential components to the future success of security tokens.

-Currently, there are limited secondary market options available where security tokens can be traded.
+There are limited secondary market options available where security tokens can be traded.
 Open Finance Network, tZero, and Templum have taken the lead in providing this service.
 The arrival of these two categories suggests the next generation of infrastructure in this ecosystem.

 Concerns and Questions

-With changes in the industry comes to elicit questions and concerns from both VC’s and investors surrounding topics of cap-table management, disclosure, Net Asset Value calculation, and legality.
+With changes in the industry comes to elicit questions and concerns from both VCs and investors surrounding topics of cap-table management, disclosure, Net Asset Value calculation, and legality.

 Sportvest: Disrupting The VC Model

-The next 12-24 months will be a testing ground for security tokens, but if the model turns out to be the way many envision, it will impact funds of all types.
+The following 12-24 months will be a testing ground for security tokens, but if the model turns out to be the way many envision, it will impact funds of all types.
 Once LPs in VC funds develop a taste for early liquidity, it will be hard to pull them away.